Regional Plans and Projects

 We use our extensive background and expertise in comprehensive planning, research and policy development, and public engagement to plan regions and the communities within them as they grow and change, develop economies, plan transportation and infrastructure systems, and use resources and open spaces.
 We work with communities, local officials, regional agencies, and other stakeholders to develop long- and short-term plans, strategies, programs, and tools that promote the sustainability and best use of a region’s lands, resources, and people.
 We help our clients address many regional issues, including:

-On behalf of the California Strategic Growth Council, we are leading a multi-disciplinary team in a comprehensive evaluation of the Regional Transportation Plan Sustainable Community Strategies (RTP/SCS) prepared by the state’s 18 Metropolitan Planning Organizations (MPOs).
+On behalf of the California Strategic Growth Council, we led a multi-disciplinary team in a comprehensive evaluation of the Regional Transportation Plan Sustainable Community Strategies (RTP/SCS) prepared by the state’s 18 Metropolitan Planning Organizations (MPOs).
 Since the State Legislature passed the Sustainable Communities and Climate Projection Act (SB 375, 2008), several MPOs have prepared and adopted their first RTP/SCS, and several others are in process.
 Pursuant to SB 375, the state’s 18 MPOs must now more formally integrate land use, housing, and mobility within the regional transportation planning process to reduce greenhouse gas emissions and promote resource conservation.
 As with any significant change or addition to a well-established process, the first round of SCS development has not been without its challenges.
 At the same time there have been successes and creative new methods developed to prepare land use and transportation scenarios, allocate regional housing needs, conduct travel modeling analysis, prepare visionary plans and policies, conduct public outreach, and analyze the RTP/SCS as part of an environmental impact report.

 StanCOG Sustainable Communities Strategy and Regional Housing Needs Allocation